Chinwesarah/Traveltide-Agency/README.md

 FROM
     SessionByMonths;
 ```
-3. Return users who have booked and completed at least 10 flights, ordered by user_id.
+**Question 3.** Return users who have booked and completed at least 10 flights, ordered by user_id.

 **Expected column:** user_id.
 **Explanation:**